Santa Ana del Yacuma: History

 The Jesuit mission of Santa Ana was founded in 1719.
 Movima Indians resided at the mission.
 Today, the Movima language is still spoken in and around the town.

 Location

 Santa Ana is the capital of the Yacuma Province and the Santa Ana del Yacuma Municipality, located at an elevation of 144 m above sea level, where the Yacuma River meets the Mamoré River.
 Santa Ana is located 150 Kilometer north-west of Trinidad, the department's capital.

 The city has an Airport, the Santa Ana del Yacuma Airport, which is located just outside the city.

 Population

 The town population has decreased from 14,788 (census 1992) to 12,944 (census 2001) and 12,783 (2008 estimate).

 Climate

 The yearly precipitation of the region is 1,700 mm, with a distinct dry season from May to September.
-Monthly average temperatures vary from 24 °C und 29 °C over the year.
+Monthly average temperatures vary from 24 °C to 29 °C over the year.
 According to the Köppen classification system Santa Ana del Yacuma has a Tropical savanna climate, abbreviated "Aw", bordering on a Tropical monsoon climate.